rjulian/creds-bakery/docs/source/getting_started.rst

 Installing the Library
 ======================

-You can use pip to install `creds_bakery`.
+You can use pip to install `creds-bakery`.

 .. code-block:: sh

-    pip install creds_bakery
+    pip install creds-bakery